 The field of human services includes career paths in many of the "helping" professions.
-Jobs are varied, including case management aide, residential counselor, alcohol or drug abuse counselor, mental health technician community outreach worker, life skills counselor and gerontology aide.
-These jobs usually work with professionals from a wide variety of fields, such as nursing, psychiatry, psychology, rehabilitation or social work.
+Jobs are varied, including child welfare worker, crime victim advocate, case manager, residential youth counselor, addictions counselor, mental health technician, community outreach worker, family services advocate, disability services specialist, probation/parole officer, abuse prevention educator and elder care specialist.
+Students may often work with professionals from a wide variety of fields, such as social work, health care, welfare, courts, schools and private and public agencies.

-Human services workers provide direct and indirect client services.
-They assess clients' needs, establish their eligibility for benefits and services and help clients obtain them.
-They may organize and lead group activities or assist individuals with daily living skills, including providing emotional support.
+Human services workers provide direct client and indirect support services.
+They assess clients' needs, help clients find appropriate benefits and services and assist clients obtain these and other resources.
+They may assist individuals with daily living skills, including providing emotional support.
+Human service professionals can also organize and lead group activities or assist with community organization and development.

 Students have the opportunity to get involved in Tau Upsilon Alpha, the national organization for human services honor society.